pi-hole/pi-hole/README.md

 - Spreading the word about our software, and how you have benefited from it

 ### Contributing via GitHub
-We welcome everyone to contribute to issue reports, suggest new features and create pull requests.
+We welcome _everyone_ to contribute to issue reports, suggest new features, and create pull requests.

 If you have something to add - anything from a typo through to a whole new feature, we're happy to check it out!
 Just make sure to fill out our template when submitting your request; the questions that it asks will help the volunteers quickly understand what you're aiming to achieve.